Degrees and Programs

 The Associate in Science degree program provides students an opportunity to design their own two year programs of study.
 It requires a minimum of 30 general education credits selected from at least six of the ten goal areas of the Minnesota Transfer Curriculum and the completion of 30 additional credits, excluding credits in courses numbered below 100.
 The AS Degree is not intended to be a transfer degree, and students wishing to us it as a basis for an Associate of Arts or Bachelor's degree may be required to complete additional general education courses and other university requirements.
 The program is administered by the Center for Continuing Studies.
 For more information, call (320) 308-3081.

 Bachelor of Elective Studies (BES)

 The Bachelor of Elective Studies Degree is for those students who wish to develop their own programs of study.
 This four-year degree gives students considerable latitude in planning individualized programs around their needs and interests.
 These “self-planned” programs are often attractive to returning adult students, or traditional students who may have specific goals which do not easily fit into the more conventional degree programs.
-For more information about this program and the majors/minors available, contact the BES Program Director, Center for Continuing Studies at (320)308-3081.
+For more information about this program and the majors/minors available, contact the BES Program Director, Advising Center at (320) 308-6075.

 Other Baccalaureate degrees

 In addition to the BES degree, St. Cloud State offers baccalaureate degrees in:

 Baccalaureate degrees are considered to be the standard college degree.
 At St. Cloud State students must complete a minimum of 120 semester hour credits.
 Credits must be earned in general education (liberal arts and sciences), in a major and/or minor, and with remaining credits in university electives.